 Gum disease is caused by untreated plaque buildup on the surface of your teeth and gums.
 When the bacteria in plaque consumes sugar and starch left inside your mouth, it produces acid that erodes tooth enamel.
 You have a higher risk of gum disease if you neglect your oral health by not brushing your teeth twice a day and flossing once daily.

-You may also have a higher risk of gum disease if you don’t see one of our dentists every 6 months for a routine teeth cleaning and oral examination.
-During your preventive care appointment, our Grand Rapids dentists able to spot the early signs of gum disease so you have a better chance of being able to protect your oral health.
+Not visiting our dentists every 6 months for a cleaning and oral examination can also put you at greater risk of developing gum disease.
+During your appointment, our dentists can spot the early signs of gum disease so you have a better chance of being able to protect your oral health.

 Can Gum Disease be Reversed?

-Early gum disease (also called gingivitis) can be reversed by adopting good oral hygiene habits and seeing one of our dentists every 6 months for a teeth cleaning and examination.
-During your appointment, we’ll be able to remove plaque and tartar and monitor your oral health.
-However, it’s important that you brush your teeth twice a day and floss once daily to keep plaque at bay.
+Early gum disease (also called gingivitis) can be reversed by adopting good oral hygiene habits and seeing one of our dentists regularly.
+When you’re in the office, we’ll be able to remove plaque and tartar and monitor any arising issues.
+However, it’s important that you also keep up with brushing and flossing at home.

-Advanced gum disease (also called periodontal disease) cannot be reversed.
+Advanced gum disease (also called periodontitis) cannot be reversed.
 However, our dentists are able to mitigate the damaging effects of periodontal disease through scaling and root planing.
 Periodontal treatment can help you avoid some of the more serious side effects, such as receding gums and tooth loss.

 What is Scaling and Root Planing?